Veterinary Surgery in Bellevue

 Depending on your pet's health, surgery may have a small or significant impact on their future.
-Cat and dog surgery can be used to effectively treat certain injuries, diseases and illnesses.
+Veterinary surgery can be used to effectively treat certain injuries, diseases and illnesses.
 In addition, surgery can be used to reduce the possibility of myriad health problems such as bloat, certain cancers and infections, and vision loss.

 Cat and Dog Surgeries We Offer

 We are proud to have the most state-of-the-art technology in our surgical suite.
 Our veterinarians can safely perform a number of surgeries:

 - Bladder stone removals (cystotomy)

 - Eye surgery

 To accommodate our patients with orthopedic needs, we work closely with a surgeon who can provide the following:

 - Tibial Tubercle Advancement (TTA)